Samsung/tizen-docs/docs/application/vstools-mac/overview.md

-# Install Visual Studio for Mac Extension for Tizen.
+# Visual Studio for Mac Extension for Tizen

 Visual Studio for Mac Extension for Tizen is an extension, which enables you to develop Tizen .NET applications easily using various Tizen project templates with Visual Studio for Mac.